Key Takeaways

 Maximizing Your Sale Price Despite Violations

-1. Get Multiple Offers
+1. Reach Multiple Investors

 2. Organize Your Documentation